 intrinsic | Intrinsics are special functions that are implemented in the compiler itself but exposed (often unstably) to users.
 They do magical and dangerous things.
 (See std::intrinsics ) |

-IR | Short for Intermediate Representation, a general term in compilers.
+IR | Short for intermediate representation, a general term in compilers.
 During compilation, the code is transformed from raw source (ASCII text) to various IRs.
 In Rust, these are primarily HIR, MIR, and LLVM IR.
 Each IR is well-suited for some set of computations.
 For example, MIR is well-suited for the borrow checker, and LLVM IR is well-suited for codegen because LLVM accepts it. |

-IRLO | IRLO or irlo is sometimes used as an abbreviation for internals.rust-lang.org. |
+IRLO, irlo | Sometimes used as an abbreviation for internals.rust-lang.org. |

 item | A kind of "definition" in the language, such as a static, const, use statement, module, struct, etc. Concretely, this corresponds to the Item type. |